okta/okta-auth-js/samples/templates/partials/spa/README.md

 {{#if requireUserSession}}
 * `requireUserSession` - (true|false) - by default, a user will be considered authenticated if there are tokens in storage.
 This check does not require a network request.
 If the `requireUserSession` option is set to `true`, an additional check will be done to verify that the user has a valid Okta SSO
 {{/if}}
-* `flow` - ("redirect"{{#if signinForm}}|"form"{{/if}}{{#if signinWidget}}|"widget"{{/if}}) - set the authorization flow
+* `authMethod` - ("redirect"{{#if signinForm}}|"form"{{/if}}{{#if signinWidget}}|"widget"{{/if}}) - set the method used to sign in the user.

-## Authorization flows
+## Authorization methods

 Okta supports several methods of authentication.
-An authorization "flow" begins with one of these methods and ends when the app receives OIDC tokens.
-This sample demonstrates how to authenticate using the following flows:
+An authorization flow begins with one of these methods and ends when the app receives OIDC tokens.
+This sample demonstrates how to authenticate using the following methods:

 ### Redirect

 Redirecting to Okta for authentication means your app does not need to provide any UI for signin.
-The signin page hosted by Okta will handle all details such as collecting credentials and multi-factor challenges and redirects back to your app on success.
+The sign-in page hosted by Okta will handle all details such as collecting credentials and multi-factor challenges and redirects back to your app on success.

 {{#if signinWidget}}
-### Self-hosted signin widget
+### Embedded Sign-in Widget

-The [Okta signin widget](https://github.com/okta/okta-signin-widget) can be embedded within your app.
-This provides the same signin experience as the Okta-hosted signin page within your app's UI and avoids a redirect round-trip.
+The [Okta Sign-in Widget](https://github.com/okta/okta-signin-widget) can be embedded within your app.
+This provides the same sign-in experience as the Okta-hosted sign-in page within your app's UI and avoids a redirect round-trip.

 {{/if}}
 {{#if signinForm}}
-### Custom signin form
+### Custom forms

-This is a standard form which collects username and password.
+These are a standard forms which collects username, password and other credentials for sign-in.
 The UI is completely controlled by the app, including error handling.
-This flow will not work if MFA (multi-factor authentication) is enabled for this app.
 {{/if}}